larsiusprime/fireglyph/README.md

 # fireglyph
 A simple localization utility library for alphabets, glyphs, and other writing systems.

-Note: Fireglyph is *not* a full-fledged CJK Input Method Editor, nor does it aspire to be.
+Fireglyph is *not* a full-fledged CJK Input Method Editor, nor does it aspire to be.
 It's just a simple library that embodies the basic rules about how certain writing systems work.

 ## Korean: